-The FCCA would like to remind that direct procurement is an exception to the obligation to call for tenders and that the circumstances justifying direct procurement have been exhaustively listed in the Act on Public Contracts.
-Direct procurement must be expressly based on the grounds listed in the Act on Public Contracts.
+The FCCA would like to remind that direct award is an exception to the obligation to call for tenders and that the circumstances justifying direct award have been exhaustively listed in the Act on Public Contracts.
+Direct award must be expressly based on the grounds listed in the Act on Public Contracts.
 Referring to a technical reason requires that the contracting authority assess the market situation carefully to prove that the alleged lack of competition is actual.

 Further information: Research Officer Elisa Aalto, tel. +358 (0)29 505 3683, email email@example.com.